YangLab/CIRCpseudo/README.md

 --------

 * Not specific to certain cell line/tissue
-* Effective and efficient to circRNA-derived pseudogene detection
+* Effective and efficient to circRNA-derived pseudogenes detection

 Usage: perl CIRCpseudo.pl [options]
 -----